andonizaguirre/java-programming/README.md

 # Java Programming - MOOC.fi
-This repository contains all my solutions to the exercises required for the [Java Programming](https://java-programming.mooc.fi/) course given by the University of Helsinki.
+This repository contains all my solutions to the exercises required for the <a href="https://java-programming.mooc.fi/" target="_blank">Java Programming</a> course given by the University of Helsinki.
 It includes both Java Programming I and Java Programming II courses.
 The structure of this repository is as follows:
 - README
 - Java Programming I
   - Part 1